 Until approximately 2010, there were no reliable tests for HGH.
 But a blood-testing innovation proved to be effective enough to lead rugby officials in Britain to suspend an athlete for violating the ban on Human Growth Hormone in February of that year.
 The National Football League is now advocating HGH testing, though the NFL Players Association has voiced its opposition [source: ESPN].

 Although there is little statistical evidence on how widespread doping is, athletes and coaches stress that most competitors do not take drugs.
 Nonetheless, drug testing is becoming an increasingly integral part of sports competitions.
 As new performance-enhancing drugs are developed, new tests are developed to detect these drugs, and the struggle to keep sports clean continues indefinitely.

-For more information on performance-enhancing drugs, drug testing, and related topics, check out the links on the next page.
+For more information on performance-enhancing drugs, drug testing, and related topics, check out the links below.